 *Cooperate with employers in developing appropriate training activities related to the students’ career interests.

-*Cooperate with the employer to coordinate all details for the HQWBL experience, ensure the experience is organized, it relates to the student’s career interests, and provide related classroom instruction.
+*Cooperate with the employer to coordinate all details for the CTE HQWBL experience, ensure the experience is organized, it relates to the student’s career interests, and provide related classroom instruction.

 Document and address any workplace incidents or injuries via the Student Incident Form.